-Our audit was conducted for the purpose of forming an opinion on the basic statutory-basis financial statements taken as a whole.
-The Supplemental Combining Statutory-Basis Statements of Admitted Assets, Liabilities and Accumulated Surplus by Account, Supplemental Combining Statutory-Basis Statements of Operations by Account, Summary Investment Schedule, and the Supplemental Investment Risks Interrogatories (collectively, "Supplementary Information") on pages 31 through 38 as of and for the year ended December 31, 2020, are presented for purposes of additional analysis and are not required as part of the basic statutory-basis financial statements.
-This additional information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic statutory-basis financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic statutorybasis financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic statutorybasis financial statements or to the basic statutory-basis financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-Because of the significance of the matter described in the "Basis for Adverse Opinion on Accounting Principles Generally Accepted in the United States of America" paragraph, it is inappropriate to and we do not express an opinion on the Supplementary Information in accordance with accounting principles generally accepted in the United States of America.
-In our opinion, this information is fairly stated in all material respects in relation to the basic statutory-basis financial statements as a whole, in accordance with statutory accounting principles prescribed or permitted by the Office.
+Our audits were conducted for the purpose of forming an opinion on the statutory-basis financial statements as a whole.
+The Supplemental Combining Statutory-Basis Statements of Admitted Assets, Liabilities and Accumulated Surplus by Account, Supplemental Combining Statutory-Basis Statements of Operations by Account, Summary Investment Schedule and Summary Investment Risks Interrogatories (collectively, "Supplementary Information") as of December 31, 2021 on pages 32 through 39 are presented for purposes of additional analysis and is not a required part of the statutory-basis financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the statutory-basis financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the statutory-basis financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the statutory-basis financial statements or to the statutory-basis financial statements themselves, and other additional procedures in accordance with GAAS.
+In our opinion, the information is fairly stated in all material respects in relation to the statutory-basis financial statements as a whole.

-Tampa, FL May 19, 2021
+Tampa, FL May 26, 2022